 From the FDA, “Unlike drugs, supplements are not intended to treat, diagnose, prevent, or cure diseases.”
 Nonetheless, the health benefits of some supplements are supported by scientific research.
 We prescribe prenatal vitamins containing folic acid to our obstetric patients because research shows a link between folic acid deficiency and certain birth defects.
 The body requires calcium and vitamin D to promote bone health.
 We recommend that our patients meet this need through a balanced diet.
 For our menopausal patients and for all women who do not get enough calcium and vitamin D in their diets, we can discuss whether you should consider a supplement.

 Research has also shown that people who eat plenty of fruits and vegetables (rich in anti-oxidants) have lower risks of several diseases.
 But studies of the popular anti-oxidant supplements, beta-carotene, Vitamin C, and Vitamin E, have not provided strong evidence that taking the dietary supplement form of these nutrients protects against cancer, heart disease or cataracts.
-In fact, supplementing with high-doses of beta-carotene and vitamin E may actually increase some health risks.
 (Note: if you have age-related macular degeneration, ask your eye doctor whether anti-oxidant supplements are right for you.

 are they worth their cost?